WallStreetMojo

 • Also, you should master valuation skills, especially the DCF Analysis, FCFF, Comparable Comps, Relative Valuations, etc.

-• They should have the ability to express rather complex ideas in a simplified manner and should possess excellent interpersonal skills to be able to communicate effectively across levels.
+• They should have the ability to express rather complex ideas in a simplified manner and should possess excellent interpersonal skills to communicate effectively across levels.

 • Should be aware of industry-relevant tools and trends and be able to assess how industry-level changes influence a certain business.

-• For further details, you can look at these Top 5 Equity Research Skills.
+• You can look at these Top 5 Equity Research Skills.

 Cracking the Interview